kellys-tech/READMEGenerator/output/README.md

   - [Questions](#questions)

 ## Description
-  * as;lkdf
+  * asf

 ## Installation
-  * alskdjf
+  * asdf

 ## Usage
-  * flkasdkf
+  * asdf

 ## License
-  * This project is distributed under the Mozilla-Public-License license.
+  * This project is distributed under the GNUGeneralPublicLicense license.

-  By submitting a pull request to this project, you agree to license your contribution under the Mozilla-Public-License license.
+    By submitting a pull request to this project, you agree to license your contribution under the GNUGeneralPublicLicense license.

 ## Contributions
-  * alskdf
+  * asdf

 ## Tests
   * asdf

 ## Questions
   ### If you have any questions, contact me through github or by email.
-    * Github link: ldijf
+    * Github link: asdf
-    * Email: slkdjf
+    * Email: asdf